 My son had a formula intolerance and did not like the formula he was on but he loved baby food!
 The first time I gave him cereal, I started out with a tablespoon, but he kept asking for more and ended up taking a whole bowl full!

 How will I know when my baby is full?

 When your baby is full, she’ll close her mouth, and not open it when you offer more food, or will turn away from the food when you offer it.

 Young babies and children will only eat when they are hungry, and will stop when they are full.
 They have not yet picked up any bad eating habits, like eating because they are bored or sad.

 Trying to feed a full baby doesn’t work, and both of you will end up frustrated.

-“Dr. Linda, what types of foods should I offer my baby?”
+What types of foods should I offer my baby?

 Eat the Rainbow

 Ideally, for optimal health, every one of us should “eat a rainbow every day.”
 And by that, I mean we should eat as many colors and types of foods as we can in order to take in optimal nutrition.